jackmcdonnell713/Sustainability_Group/README.md

 ### Selected topic

-Urbanization
+Urbanization & our planet!

 ### Reason why we selected their topic

-For most of human history, people have lived in rural communities.
-Only over the past few centuries have we witnessed "urbanization" or a shift from primarily low-density, rural settings dominated by agricultural production to more high-dense, urban settings.
-Further, very few countries have experience exponential growth in urbanization over a short period of time like China has in recent decades.
+For most of history, humans have lived in low-density, rural communities.
+Only over the past few centuries have we witnessed "urbanization" or a shift from primarily low-density, rural settings dominated by agricultural production to more high-density, urban settings.
+Further, very few countries have experienced exponential growth in urbanization over a short period of time like China has in recent decades.

-Despite these observations, it is expected that by 2050, more than two-thirds global population will live in urban areas.
+Despite these observations, it is expected that by 2050, more than two-thirds of the global population will live in high-density, urban areas.
 We need to understand how urbanization, and exponential growth in urbanization of select countries, impacts global demand for food and energy.
 The purpose of our final project is to examine independent variables, such as human population, human population living in urban areas, GDP growth as an annual percentage, etc., in relation to metrics that measure food and energy usage.
 One such dependent variable is energy consumption per capita (kWh) which is the first metric we are measuring in this week's deliverable.

-This time of analysis is important for economists and professionals in the oil and agricultural sectors who will be impacted by rapid global urbanization in the next 30 years.
-We expect that the demand for energy and food will increase, and long-term solutions will need to be made to offset the antropologic effects of urbanization on our planet due to deforestation for increased agriculutal land use, notably in LATAM, and increased emissions due to rising global energy demands.
-Fortunately, there are renewable energy sources that can be leveraged to offset some of the effects of urbanization in the coming years.
+This analysis is important for economists and professionals in the oil, energy, and agricultural sectors who will be impacted by rapid global urbanization over the next 30 years.
+We expect that the demand for energy and food will increase, and long-term solutions will need to be adopted to offset the anthropologic effects of urbanization on our planet due to deforestation for increased agricultural land use, notably in LATAM, and increased emissions due to rising global energy demands.
+Fortunately, there are renewable energy sources that can be leveraged to offset some of the effects of urbanization in the coming years (i.e. renewable diesel, sustainable aviation fuel, electric cars, etc.).
+This analysis will demonstrate the necessity of adopting cleaner, renewable energy sources, and the continued investment in agricultural technology which will enable the production of more food on less land, thus reducing the need for continued deforestation, especially in the rainforests of LATAM.

 ### Description of their source of data

-For our first deliverable, our mockup databsae is comprised of four datasets which are listed below.
+For our first deliverable, our mockup database is comprised of four datasets which are listed below.
 We expect that we will add additional dependent variables in future weeks.

 GDP : 1960 – present.
 This dataset is derived from The World Bank and measures annual GDP growth (%) by country.
 The dataset was last revised in 2019.